filipetmarcal/percentage-calc-value/README.md

 # Codes to use percent()
-Observation: If you use in C language, don't forget to use the "percentage.h"
+Observation: If you use in C/C++ language, don't forget to use the "percentage.h"